kylefiedler/kylefiedler.github.com/_posts/2023-06-17-the-future-of-design-systems-is-accessible.md

 ---
 layout: post
-title: "Building in accessibility from day one means beginning with a design system that’s accessible by default.
-By making sure that every design component and code element is aligned to accessibility standards at the outset, companies can prevent access issues further down the road."
+title: "&ldquo;Building in accessibility from day one means beginning with a design system that’s accessible by default.
+By making sure that every design component and code element is aligned to accessibility standards at the outset, companies can prevent access issues further down the road.&rdquo;"
 date: 2023-06-17 21:07
 ---